tududes/btt-subnet-dca/README.md

   - Default: `12`

 #### 💰 Trading Settings
-- `SAFETY_BALANCE`: Minimum TAO balance to maintain
+- `DCA_RESERVE_TAO`: Minimum TAO balance to maintain in wallet
   - Default: `1.0`
   - Example: Set to `10.0` to keep at least 10 TAO in wallet
+- `DCA_RESERVE_ALPHA`: Minimum alpha balance to maintain when unstaking
+  - Default: `1.0`
+  - Example: Set to `25.0` to keep at least 25 alpha staked
 - `SLIPPAGE_PRECISION`: Target slippage precision in TAO
   - Default: `0.0001`
   - Example: `0.0001` TAO = $0.05 in slippage for $500 TAO